Leonie0912/MLOps-project-real-estate/README.md

 Nature culture speciale|Specific land use type|Y||
 |Surface terrain|Total surface|N|idk|

+A column is considered full when more than ~60% of it is full, and considered empty when ~40% of the rows are null values.

 The "surface Carrez" is the floor area computed following the Loi Carrez : the total living space without the surface of walls, stairs, and areas without less than 1.8m between floor and ceiling[^1].